Baked apples with brown sugar and cinnamon will be your favorite dessert! Like homemade apple pie filling without the

 - Large bowl for mixing

 - Vanilla ice cream could be served on top of each serving, some like a slice of salted butter on top instead.

-With all the prep and all it may take you close to 30 minutes including the time to get the preheated oven ready to throw it in.
+With all the prep and all it may take you close to 30 minutes baking time.
+This would include the time to get the preheated oven ready to throw it in.
+If you are serving baked cinnamon apples after dinner I usually throw it in once we start eating.
+That way it is ready after we clean up.

 Here’s what you’ll need to do once you have your apples prepped.
 In a large bowl with them in it you’re going to add your brown sugar, cinnamon, sugar, nutmeg, flour and raisins if you want those inside too.